 - Arson, Murder, and Jaywalking: Vince tells Sheldon if General Garcia manages to steal the engravings and print up money for his country and others, there'll be "gold riots, mass suicides, atonal music..."

 - Bait-and-Switch Comment: When Barry shows up at the wedding at the end, and starts acting upset, Sheldon and Vince are worried he's found out about the money they took — turns out he's just upset he didn't get invited to the wedding.
 Averted, however, in the fact he was just kidding about the last part.

 - Banana Republic: General Garcia's mansion is located on United Fruit Way.

-- Berserk Button: Sheldon has a lot of these, but most of all is when he finds out Vince has hidden the engravings he stole inside Sheldon's basement.
+- Berserk Button: Sheldon has a lot of these, but most of all is when he finds out Vince has hidden the stolen engravings inside Sheldon's basement.
 To avoid making Sheldon upset again, Vince thereafter refers to the engravings as "the thing".

 - Also, Vince doesn't like it when Tommy makes a crack about his "mysterious phone calls".